 Cisco Umbrella offers a range of powerful features that enhance network security.
 These include threat intelligence, advanced malware protection, secure internet gateway, and DNS-layer security.
 By leveraging the power of machine learning and data analytics, Umbrella continuously analyzes global internet activity to identify and block threats in real time.
 Moreover, its intuitive dashboard gives administrators granular visibility and control over network traffic, enabling them to make informed decisions and respond swiftly to potential threats.

-The following post highlights the rise of SASE and provides a good SASE definition.
 Firstly, the SASE meaning is down to the environment that we are in.
 In a cloud-centric world, users and devices require access to services everywhere.
 The focal point has changed.
-Now it is the identity of the user and device as opposed to the traditional model that focused solely on the data center with a bunch of network security components.
+Now, the identity of the user and device, as opposed to the traditional model, focuses solely on the data center with many network security components.
 These environmental changes have created a new landscape we must protect and connect.

 Many common problems challenge the new landscape.
 Due to deployed appliances for different technology stacks, enterprises are loaded with complexity and overhead.
 The legacy network and security designs increase latency.
 In addition, the world is encrypted when considering Zero Trust SASE.
 This needs to be inspected without degrading application performance.

 These are reasons to leverage a cloud-delivered secure access service edge (SASE).
 SASE means a tailored network fabric optimized where it makes the most sense for the user, device, and application – at geographically dispersed PoPs enabling technologies that secure your environment with technologies such as single packet authorization.

 Components of SASE: